 InVision does a good job of limiting the number of steps in their product tour to 6, even though their toolbar is packed with features.
 The result is focused onboarding that gives new users the essential information without exhausting their patience:

 If you read the last point and thought “oh great, I’ll just smush all the information in my 9-step product tour into 3 tooltips”—think again!
 Condensing a ton of information into a short amount of space puts cognitive strain on your users.

 Remember back in grade school, when your creative writing teacher told you to “show, not tell” with your writing?
 Well, the same goes for product tours.

 Your users might have dropped off during the product tour because you didn’t hook them in with a convincing narrative at the start.

-While it’s tempting to drive users to a key conversion metric, doing so too early can come off as pushy and turn users off before they have a chance to discover your product offerings.
+While it’s tempting to drive users toward a key conversion metric, doing so too early can come off as pushy and turn users off before they have a chance to discover your product offerings.

-Explain why the action is important
+9. Explain why the action is important

 Don’t overlook the importance of explaining why an action matters to the user.
 Instead of merely pointing to key features, explain why each one is relevant.

 This tooltip from is a great example of how being prescriptive can add value: